-Countries have long made claims at the end of wars for war reparations.
-But today many other kinds of claims for reparation are being made.
-For example indigenous peoples like the Aborigines of Australia, the Maori of New Zealand, and the Native Americans of North America demand the return of tribal lands as reparation.
-People in Eastern Europe who were dispossessed as a result of the attempts to establish socialism there are demanding the return of their property as reparation.
-And African Americans are claiming reparations for the injuries of slavery and its aftermath.
-Our subject is the last of these demands for reparation.
+States have long demanded reparations from other states at the end of wars.
+More recently non-state actors such as the Aborigines of Australia, the Maori of New Zealand, and the Native Americans of North America are demanding the return of their tribal lands from Europeans as reparation; Eastern Europeans dispossessed by socialist governments are demanding the return of their property as reparation; and African Americans are demanding reparation for the injuries of slavery and its aftermath.
+The last of these demands is our subject.

 - 1. History